gatsbyjs/gatsby/docs/docs/gatsby-config.md

 This way you can store it in one place, and pull it whenever you need it.
 If you ever need to update the info, you only have to change it here.

-See a full description and sample usage in [Gatsby.js Tutorial Part Four](/tutorial/part-four/#data-in-gatsby).
+See a full description and sample usage in [Gatsby Tutorial Part Four](/tutorial/part-four/#data-in-gatsby).

 ## Plugins